lonerapier/lonerapier.github.io/content/thoughts/rl.md

 **Monotonic Improvement Theory**: From policy performance bounds, we can write: $$J(\pi')-J(\pi)\geq \mathcal{L}_{\pi}(\pi')-C\sqrt{ E_{s\sim d^{\pi}}[D_{\text{KL}}(\pi'\|\pi)[s]] }$$

-As long as the lower bound is maximised, $\pi'$ improves on each update.
+As long as the lower bound is maximized, $\pi'$ improves on each update.
 To see that:

 $$
 \begin{align}